 We use the branded tag first because if a pinner was to click, they are more likely to click the first one, and then that will lead them to all your other content…more views, saves and clicks are possible when your pins show up in the hashtag feed.

 Another reason and I have had to use it recently, is to find your pins to check on them because they can be stolen and leading to a spam site that is not your own.

 In this online world, it happens, and we could totally go down that rabbit hole, but Pinterest is aware and they do their best to take care of it.
 If you want some tips on how to report a Stolen Pin, check out this post HERE

 Hashtags do not need to be in Titles, Board Titles, Board descriptions, or your Profile.
 These are not clickable and searchable and have no benefit to Pinterest SEO.

 Hashtags can be placed when creating a fresh pin, and new description.
 It really is not going to do you any good to go back and add hashtags to previous posts.
 Since Pinterest is prioritizing Fresh content, new images, new URLs, that is the time to place those hashtags in the description.

 But, are they still considered best practice and align with Pinterest’s new changes.
 YES, I have seen where they may not be relevant anymore, but if you check out Pinterest best practices page. they still recommend adding in a couple of hashtags at the end of your descriptions.
 Their new Best Practices is page is beautiful, simple to understand, and pretty…check that one out.

-Make sure to follow us on Instagram to catch our Wednesday Carline Pinterest Tips.
+Make sure to follow us on Instagram to keep up with the latest Pinterest tips and trends.